LaVida007101/SRecomByFeature/README.md

 A Client ID and Client Secret is needed from a [Spotify Developer Account](https://developer.spotify.com/)

-navitage to the project directory and run the script, using the command: `python srecom.py link-to-the-playlist`.
+Navitage to the project directory and run the script, using the command: `python srecom.py link-to-the-playlist`.

 The generated playlist will be named 'Generated Playlist'